 Note that it is somewhat wasteful to allocation 4 memory locations for a 32-bit integer, and use only one of them.
 It is possible to change that behavior with the QUANTUM_SIZE parameter to Emscripten, however, the difficulty is that LLVM assembly has hardcoded values that depend on the usual memory sizes being used.
+For example, memcpy can be called with the normal size each the value would have, and not a single memory address each as Emscripten would prefer.
 We are looking into modifications to LLVM itself to remedy that.

-2.1.2 Emulating Code Semantics
+2.2 Performance